davidgasquez/handbook/content/goals.md

 - Stay hydrated.
 - Sleep at least 8 hours per day.
 - Proper diet.
-Mental and physical well being are a rolling average of everything we eat.
+Mental and physical well being are a rolling average of everything we do and eat.
 - Share credit for accomplishments.